 - A. Emergency Medical Responder (EMR) Training Course Requirements - 1.
 The EMR education course shall include content and behavioral objectives that meet or exceed the National EMS Education Standards and Instructional Guidelines as published by the National Highway Traffic Safety Administration. - 2.
-An Education Program may develop a curriculum to teach any additional skills, equipment or medications that are included in the Louisiana approved scope of practice.

-- 3. In accordance with Act 308, the Education Program shall ensure that Alzheimer's and dementia content is incorporated into the course. - 4.
+An Education Program may develop a curriculum to teach any additional skills, equipment or medications that are included in the Louisiana approved scope of practice. - 3.
+In accordance with Act 308, the Education Program shall ensure that Alzheimer's and dementia content is incorporated into the course. - 4.
 The Education Program shall utilize the Bureau of EMS approved cognitive and psychomotor exams at the conclusion of the course. - 5.
 The Education Program shall ensure all EMR students at the successful completion of the Education Program has a current BLS CPR or equivalent credential, as approved by the Bureau of EMS, and have demonstrated competence in the Emergency Medical Responder (EMR) skills. - 6.
 The Education Program shall instruct the student on the requirements and the process of applying for a Louisiana EMR license. - B. Emergency Medical Responder (EMR) Renewal Training Course Requirements - 1.
-The EMR education course shall meet or exceed the content and behavioral objectives that meet or exceed the Bureau of EMS approved EMR curriculum. - 2.
+The EMR education course shall meet or exceed the content and behavioral objectives that meet or exceed the Bureau of EMS and National Registry of EMTs approved EMR curriculum. - a.
+This includes, but is not limited to, the content outlined in the EMR National Continued Competency Program (NCCP) which includes the National Component, Local or State Component, and the Individual Component. - 2.
 An Education Program may develop a curriculum to teach any additional skills, equipment or medications that are included in the Louisiana approved scope of practice. - 3.
 The Education Program shall ensure all EMR students at the successful completion of the program has a current BLS CPR or equivalent credential, as approved by the Bureau of EMS, and have demonstrated competence in Emergency Medical Responder (EMR) skills. - 4.
 The Education Program shall instruct the student on the requirements and the process of renewing or applying for a Louisiana EMR license. - 5.
 The EMR renewal training course must include the content as outlined by the National Registry of EMTs' National Core Competency Program. - 6.
 In accordance with Act 308, the Education Program shall ensure that Alzheimer's and dementia content is incorporated into the course. - C. Emergency Medical Technical (EMT) Training Course Requirements - 1.
 The EMT education course shall include content and behavioral objectives that meet or exceed the National EMS Education Standards and Instructional Guidelines as published by the National Highway Traffic Safety Administration. - 2.
 An Education Program may develop a curriculum to teach any additional skills, equipment or medications that are included in the Louisiana approved scope of practice. - 3.
-In accordance with Act 308, the Education Program shall ensure that Alzheimer's and dementia content is incorporated into the course. - 4.
-The Education Program shall ensure all EMT students at the successful completion of the program has a current BLS CPR or equivalent credential, as approved by the Bureau of EMS, and have demonstrated competence in the Emergency Medical Technician (EMT) skills. - 5.
-The Education Program shall arrange for supervised field training of students with an ambulance service provider that is licensed at or above the level of education provided to the students.
-The arrangement shall be in a written agreement between the education program and the ambulance service provider. - 6.
-An Education Program shall ensure that any student who enters supervised field training holds an EMS student authorization issued by the Bureau of EMS. - 7.
-The Education Program shall instruct the student on how to apply for the NREMT cognitive and psychomotor exams at the conclusion of the course. - 8.
-The Education Program shall instruct the student on the requirements and the process of applying for a Louisiana EMT license.
+In accordance with Act 308, the Education Program shall ensure that Alzheimer's and dementia content is incorporated into the course.